julieolin/week8/content/_index.md

     frameborder="0">
 </iframe>

-From the map we see that neighbourhoods in the upper Manhattan has lower average rent prices for AirBnBs, whereas neighbourhoods in the lower Manhattan and around the Central park has the most expensive AirBnBs.
+Note that some of the smaller neighbourhoods have been merged together.
+From the map we see that neighbourhoods in the upper Manhattan has lower average rent prices for AirBnBs, whereas neighbourhoods in the lower Manhattan and around the Central park has the most expensive rentals.
 But why though?
 Looking at the neighborhoods that makes up the nothern part of Manhatten, the neighbourhood Harlem dominates.
 Harlem is formerly known as a ghetto and was back then a very poor and trobuled area with high crime rates.
 Today, Harlem has bloomed and the neighbourhood is today a very hip place with great vibes.
 But of course the area is still behind on some parameters compared to other neighbourhoods due to the history.

 On the other side of the spectrum in the lower Manhattan, Tribeca is to find.
 The histogram below show how Tribeca is significantly most expensive neighbourhood to rent an AirBnB in.